gmorivas/GuillermoRivas_Submission/README.md

 - The next values retrieval logic in ScoreBoard.cpp is considering special cases for the last and 1-before-last positions.
 I think it could be streamlined.
 - On the last field
 - A reset button to cleanup board.
+- a second x can be set on the second box in a column.
+It has no impact whatsoever, only on the last turn set (the triple spaced one).

 When were blueprints used and why:
 - The level blueprint was used only to spawn the score board widget blueprint and enable the mouse pointer